DHCSSza/escalator-sadilar/content/publication/escalator-overview/index.md

 publication: ""
 publication_short: ""

-abstract: "An short flyer with more information about the ESCALATOR programme, our flagship activities, and ways to connect to the community."
+abstract: "A short flyer with more information about the ESCALATOR programme, our flagship activities, and ways to connect to the community.
+Please download the [full PDF](escalator-overview.pdf)."

 # Summary.
 An optional shortened abstract.
 summary: ""